 - Areas near large bodies of water (West Coast, East Coast, Great Lakes, Islands & Peninsulas)

-- Areas with mountains and geographic beauty (Rocky Mountains, Smoky Mountains, Grand Canyon, California Coast, etc.)
+- Areas with mountains and geographic beauty (the Rocky Mountains, Smoky Mountains, Grand Canyon, California Coast, etc.)

 - Areas near big national parks (California, Washington, Texas, Montana, Wyoming)

-It's never quite as simple as labeling an entire state as “good” or “bad”, you need to evaluate the specifics of each individual county to get an accurate perspective of what an area has to offer.
+It's never quite as simple as labeling an entire state as “good” or “bad,” you need to evaluate the specifics of each county and city to get an accurate picture of what an area has to offer.

-Every state has counties that are awesome for land investing, and counties that are a very bad idea to work in… so before you say,
+Every state has counties that are great for land investing and others that are pretty lousy to work in… so before you say,

 “The state of ________ is perfect for land investors.”

-Make sure you understand what each specific COUNTY has to offer before you jump in.
+Make sure you understand what each specific COUNTY offers before jumping in.